 The benefits of adding an authorized user aren’t just restricted to bonus points.

-- Card perks pass on to authorized users – It’s rare for all a card’s benefits to pass onto authorized user accounts, but AU’s on cards like the Ritz-Carlton Card and Amex Platinum gain lounge access perks, and Amex Platinum AU’s get the same elite status privileges as the primary cardholder.
-While you’ll pay a $175 fee for up to 3 AU’s on your Amex Platinum account, the Ritz-Carlton Card charges nothing on AU accounts.
+- Card perks pass on to authorized users: It’s rare for all of a card’s benefits to pass on to authorized user accounts, but authorized users on cards like The Ritz-Carlton™ Credit Card and Amex Platinum gain lounge access perks.
+Amex Platinum authorized users get the same elite status privileges as the primary cardholder, as well.
+While you’ll pay a fee for authorized users on your Amex Platinum account, the Ritz-Carlton Card charges nothing on authorized user accounts.
+Enrollment is required for select Amex benefits.

-Myth about Adding an Authorized User
+A Myth About Adding an Authorized User

 There are some other myths out there, but this is by far the biggest misconception.